 Preakness Stakes odds, predictions 2018: Expert who has hit 8 winners reveals early picks

-Jody Demling has won 8 of the last 13 Preakness Stakes and 10 straight Derby-Oaks doubles
+Jody Demling has won eight of the past 13 Preakness Stakes and 10 straight Derby-Oaks doubles

 Before you bet the 143rd Preakness Stakes, you'll want to hear what Jody Demling has to say.